-Organisational learning can simply be described as a dynamic process of creation, acquisition and integration of knowledge aimed at the development of resources and capabilities that contribute to organisational performance thereby contributing to competitive advance and organisational prosperity or survival (Argyris 1993; Fuller et al., 2007; Keller & Just, 2009).
-Huber (1991) sees the organizational learning process made up of knowledge acquisition, distribution, interpretation and memorizing.

-The process phase of learning involves identification of information that seems relevant to learning and /or the creation (generation) of new knowledge by combination.Secondly, some mode of exchange and diffusion of knowledge either from the individual to the collective level or on the collective level.
+Organizational learning can simply be described as a dynamic process of creation, acquisition and integration of knowledge aimed at the development of resources and capabilities that contribute to organizational performance thereby contributing to competitive advance and organizational prosperity or survival (Argyris 1993; Fuller et al., 2007; Keller & Just, 2009).
+Huber (1991) construes organizational learning process as made up of knowledge acquisition, distribution, interpretation and memorizing.
+Other scholars contend that learning involves identification of information that seems relevant to learning and /or the creation (generation) of new knowledge by combination.
+Secondly, some mode of exchange and diffusion of knowledge either from the individual to the collective level or on the collective level.
 Knowledge then has to be integrated into existing knowledge systems on a collective and or individual level or into procedural rules of the organisation whereby either integration or modification of the adopting system can take place.
-Finally the (new) knowledge has to be transformed into action and applied in organisational routines in order to have an effect on organisational and individual behaviour.
+Finally the (new) knowledge has to be transformed into action and applied in organisational routines in order to have an effect on organisational and individual behaviour (Argyris 1993; Fuller et al., 2007; Keller & Just, 2009).

 Argyris (1993) equally contends that learning may be maintained at the single and double-loop level.
 Single-loop learning is connected to error detection and correction, which is the main mechanism of quality control.
 The process involves knowledge accumulation, dissemination, and retention.
-Double-loop learning moves to a higher level and demonstrates a certain degree of proactiveness by focusing on error prevention and dedicating to zero-defect quality.
+Double-loop learning moves to a higher level and demonstrates a certain degree of pro-activeness by focusing on error prevention and dedicating to zero-defect quality.
 Coupled with knowledge refinement and knowledge creation through incremental changes, double-loop learning leads to total quality (Argyris, 1993).

-To succeed, organisations need to switch to focus on triple-loop learning which involves constantly questioning existing products and systems by strategically asking 'where the organisation should stand in the future and how to superpose organisational competency to create value in the target market (Argyris and Schön 1996).
-Triple-loop learning is accompanied by organisational ambition, wisdom and courage, and involves knowledge creation.
-The triple-loop learning process incorporates a higher degree of creative input and organisational unlearning, and is an interactive and iterative process (Argyris and Schön 1996).
+To succeed, organizations need to switch to focus on triple-loop learning which involves constantly questioning existing products and systems by strategically asking 'where the organization should stand in the future and how to superpose organizational competency to create value in the target market (Argyris and Schön 1996).
+Triple-loop learning is accompanied by organizational ambition, wisdom and courage, and involves knowledge creation.
+The triple-loop learning process incorporates a higher degree of creative input and organizational unlearning, and is an interactive and iterative process (Argyris and Schön, 1996).